vikas027/docker-ratticdb/README.md

 # Docker Container for RatticDB v1.3.1
 The docker container is based on Debian Wheezy.
-[RatticDB](http://rattic.org) v1.3.1 has been installed and configured to run properly in the container.
+[RatticDB](http://rattic.org) v1.3.1 has been installed and configured to run properly in a container.

 More details are available on [Docker Hub Registry - RatticDB](https://hub.docker.com/r/vikas027/ratticdb/).